-- Advocating for racial, gender and economic justice in all aspects of our work;
+- Advocating for racial, gender and economic justice;

-- Uplifting the voices and leadership of Trans individuals and POC (people of color) within the LGBTQ community;
+- Uplifting the voices and leadership of Trans individuals and POC (people of color);

-- Being responsive to immediate and urgent community needs while working toward long-term change; and
+- Being responsive to urgent community needs while working toward long-term change; and

-- Practicing empathy in all our interactions as we actively resist unjust laws and work to overcome discrimination
+- Empathic resistance - an ethic of practicing empathy in all interactions as we resist unjust laws.

 The Southern Equality Fund provides grassroots grants of up to $500 to groups and individuals across the South that are working to promote equality, safety, and/or visibility of LGBTQ people.